Bureau of Highways, Forestry & Grounds Maintenance

 The Highway Section inspects and performs all necessary maintenance, upgrades and repairs to the City's 140 miles of public roadway infrastructure.

 Forestry Section (422-1202) or (422-1256)

 DPW Forestry and the DPW Parks Maintenance Sections, take care of the plantings, maintenance and cleaning of all of our City parks, playing fields, recreation areas, and flower beds.

-White Plains is proud to celebrate over 37 years as Tree City USA!
+White Plains is proud to celebrate 39 years as Tree City USA!

 Parks Maintenance (422-1377)

 The City's DPW has responsibility for the design, construction and maintenance of all City-owned parks, facilities, swimming pools, fountains, ice rink, tennis courts and hiking trails.

 - Bryant / Mamaroneck Nature Trail